Grand Theft Childhood: Conclusions

 Boys who did not play any video games during a typical week also had a higher chance for problems; however, there were not enough boys in this group to find statistically significant differences.
 Kutner and Olson stress that a one-time survey cannot show causality (it could be that already-aggressive teens prefer violent games, for example) and that most children who play violent games do not have problems.
 They also document many creative, social and emotional benefits from video game play—even games with violent content—which were used by many children to relieve stress and get out anger.

 Ultimately, the authors express concern that "focusing on such easy but minor targets as violent video games causes parents, social activists and public-policy makers to ignore the much more powerful and significant causes of youth violence that have already been well established, including a range of social, behavioral, economic, biological and mental-health factors" (page 190).

 In an April 16, 2008 interview on X-Play, Kutner and Olson noted that although some studies have claimed to show a link between video games and violent or aggressive behavior, most research in this area has been flawed.
 Some studies dating back to the 1980s looked at now-vintage arcade games that do not remotely resemble modern video games.
 Some studies followed the behavior of only a few dozen children.
 Many of the studies do not define what constitutes violent or aggressive behavior, and many confuse short-term and long-term effects.
 Many also use poorly validated measures of aggression, that likely do not correlate well with real-life aggressive acts of interest to most parents and politicians.

 "You'll sometimes see kids coming out of an action movie making kung fu moves against one another", said Kutner, as an example of the type of thinking behind some of the studies they looked at.
 "But that doesn't mean they're going to do that against the sweet little old lady down the street," he said.

 Impact

 The impact of Grand Theft Childhood has involved forming diverse attitudes about video game violence effects.
 The issue of video game violence has been contested among scholars, and Grand Theft Childhood has been one part of an increasing wave of skepticism among some scholars regarding the existence of meaningful, consistent negative effect on children of playing violent video games.
-Other scholars have referenced the book as indicating the need for a more nuanced view of video game effects.
+Other scholars have referenced the book as indicating the need for a more nuanced view of the psychological effects of playing videogames.
 Reaction to the book has been mixed among scholars, often breaking along pre-existing ideological lines of belief about effects.